galaktor/raph.es/content/about.md

 tags = [ "lchf", "tough mudder", "blogger", "twitter", "science" ] author = "raph"
 +++
 I am Raphael.
 Most people call me Raph.
-On this humble website, I dump the things which occupy my brain-cycles on the rare occasion where I find the time to do so.
+The blog contains stuff I think about.

+What you'll find on this page are strictly *my own* personal opinions (not my employers'; yadda yadda).
+Ranty.
+Biased.
+Typos.
+Not always clearly structured.
+Mostly without statistically significant evidence.
+Get over it.

+With that out of the way, I do try to structure my thoughs so that they are somewhat readable.
+Maybe one or two bits of useful knowledge are hidden in there, too.
+Do have a look around.

+Constructive feedback is always welcome!
+Sometimes I might even listen to it. :-)

 {{% fig caption="tl;dr" %}}
 {{% img class="inline" src="/img/about_raph_thumb.jpeg" alt="Accomplishments makes me happy." link="/img/about_raph.jpeg" %}}